KShewengger/ngx-express-typescript-starter/README.md

                           - To test the current running route visit http://localhost:3000/user

  $ npm run start:dev      - Runs both angular (http://localhost:4200) and express (http://localhost:3000)
-                          - You can access your API endpoints with http://localhost:3000/<api_name>
+                          - You can access your API endpoints with http://localhost:3000/<route_name>
+                          - You can test http://localhost:3000/users as this was by default set
                           - But note that http://localhost:3000 is reserved and will be serving your angular dist folder when you perform ng build.
                           - Node is served using Nodemon for development